s153242/Badminton-Few-shot-learning/index.md

   <video src="se2.mp4" width="300" height="200" controls preload></video>
 </p>

-# Results - Model-validation Game Setup
+# Results - Model-Validation on a Game Scenario
 Down below I show the videos of the game-validation examples shown in the report.
 All results are extracted using the two-stream++ approach either with or without fine-tuned features.

 ## Match 1 Viktor Axelsen vs. Chen Long, point 8-6